 - We are not a funding organisation: we are not able to provide funding in any form, for early intervention provision, evaluation or research.
 Organisations which may be able to provide information on funding include the National Council for Voluntary Organisations, which runs Funding Central, the National Association for Voluntary and Community Action, the Institute of Fundraising, and the Directory of Social Change.

 - We are not a service provider: we don’t work directly with children, young people or families to provide early intervention or any other services.
 We work upstream, with the public services, voluntary and charity organisations, programme developers, local authorities, health bodies and government agencies who do work to support people through early intervention.

-- We are not evaluators: we don’t conduct trials or evaluations of early intervention programmes or practices.
-We do work with those who commission or conduct trials, to promote rigorous methods and reporting, and to encourage and support more evaluation of early intervention in the UK.
+- We do not evaluate early intervention programmes or practices ourselves.
+However, we do work with those who commission or conduct trials, to promote rigorous methods and reporting, and to encourage and support more evaluation of early intervention in the UK.
 Evidence based on trials and evaluations forms a crucial part of our research, and of the findings, recommendations and guidance we develop.

 - We cannot provide individual advice about a child or family that you feel would benefit from extra support.
 To find out more about services which may be available in your area, you should contact your local council, GP or health visitor.

 As a small charity working on some big issues, working in partnership with other organisations is a crucial part of our strategy.
 By collaborating with like-minded partners, we can share our information and resources with more people, access a wider range of experiences and expertise, and put evidence-based early intervention at the heart of other organisations’ work.